ilias-t/nodejs/readme.md

 ```

 >Note: When using `const` or `let` you may run into this error: "SyntaxError: Block-scoped declarations (let, const, function, class) not yet supported outside strict mode", which means in order to use them you have to run the file in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) by writing the string `'use strict'` at that top of the file.
 Strict mode throws more errors that could otherwise get unnoticed.

+>Note: Read more about using [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const), for immutable variables, and [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), for mutable variables, in the newer versions of the language.

 ####TDD-style tests